 Heading east to the Place du Vieux Marché you will find the Museum of the Hotel Sandelin.
 The museum has an interesting collection of paintings, ceramics and items of historical interest relating the local history.
 It is housed in one of the town's most outstanding 18th century houses.

-Close to here is the Cathedral of Notre Dame.
-The attractive Gothic style cathedral is the principal monument in Saint-Omer.
+Close to here is the Cathedral of Notre Dame, in gothic style and the principal monument in Saint-Omer.
 Built on the site of an earlier chapel in the 14th-15th century, the cathedral is now one of the most imposing monuments in this region of France.
 Inside the cathedral you can see an important painting by Rubens, the shrine for saint Erkembode and an imposing 18th century organ.
-This houses the Saint-Omer festival of Sacred Art every year.

 Heading north in the town other important buildings are the Jesuits College chapel with its unusual tall, narrow facade and the imposing Jesuits College which is housed in a 17th century mansion.
 The prestigious college has an excellent reputation and attracts students from around the world.

 Further north are the evocative ruins of the abbey of Saint Bertin, dating from the 14th century.

 Saint-Omer built its prosperity around ships that sailed up the Aa River to carry out their trade and the canal de Neuffossé and the Quai du Commerce is a very pretty part of town lined as it is with attractive Flemish-style houses.

 Nature lovers will enjoy a visit to the protected natural reserve of the 'étangs du Romelaëre', a wildlife area of lakes and ponds that forms part of the Audomarois marshes and is well known for its varied birdlife including herons and cormorants.
 There is a marked trail through the reserve.